-The Alliance Trust, one of the largest investment and financial services companies in the UK, which manages a portfolio of over £2billion, are currently constructing a new 6-storey, £12.5 million, headquarters on the former Burns & Harris site on Marketgait; committing to the City for years to come.
-The expansion of the company will create an anticipated 160 new jobs in the City.
+The Alliance Trust, one of the largest investment and financial services companies in the UK, which manages a portfolio of over £2billion, are currently constructing a new 6storey, £12.5million, headquarters on the former Burns & Harris site on Marketgait; committing to the City for years to come.
+The expansion of the company will create up to 160 new jobs in the City.